RIDE ALONG DURING TESTING IN SPRING 2018!

 Everett Railroad (EVRR) No. 11 is a 1923-built 2-6-0 that hauls tourist trains in Pennsylvania.
 The EVRR has offered to let CSR use its 2-6-0 to test a large quantity of torrefied biomass on over-the-road trials.
 This will be the first time anywhere in the world that torrefied biomass will be used to haul a full-sized passenger train, and we'd be honored to have you join us!

-CSR will be undertaking three days of tests on the EVRR that are scheduled to take place in early March 2018.
-Existing 2017 donors and all donors who make gifts through February 16, 2018, will be invited to ride along on a Saturday trip, a non-revenue, non-standard day of testing and research.
+CSR will be undertaking two days of tests on the EVRR that are scheduled to take place in early May 2018.
+Existing 2017 donors and all donors who make gifts through April 13, 2018, will be invited to ride along on a Saturday trip, a non-revenue, non-standard day of testing and research.
 Come and experience fuel research first hand!

 ABOUT THE TESTING